Ignyra/WeaveMaze/README.md

 ## Controls

-- Arrow Keys for movement
+- *Arrow Keys* for movement
-- Hold Space to show the path
+- Hold *Space* to show the path
-- If the player reached target, click Enter to create a new target
+- If the player reached target, click *Enter* to create a new target
+- *S* to take a screenshot